DiamondLightSource/SynchWeb/README.md

 ## Installation
 Running SynchWeb requires setting up a Linux, Apache, MariaDB and PHP (LAMP) software stack.
 If running in production you should configure your Apache and PHP to serve secure pages only.
 The steps below describe how to build the software so it is ready to deploy onto your target server.

 For development, a simple environment can be setup by using scripts provided [here](https://github.com/DiamondLightSource/synchweb-devel-env).
-They are not intended for production use but include scripts to automatically build and deploy the software on a local VM.
+Support is provided for both containerisation and the use of VMs.

 ### Requirements
 To build SynchWeb on a machine you will need [npm](https://docs.npmjs.com/) and [composer](https://getcomposer.org/)

 You will also need an appropriate version of PHP on the build machine.

-If not using the development VMs you will also need an instance of the ISPyB database [here](https://github.com/DiamondLightSource/ispyb-database)
+If not using the development VMs you will also need an instance of the ISPyB database - see [here](https://github.com/DiamondLightSource/ispyb-database).

 ### Check out the code
 ```sh
 $ git clone https://github.com/DiamondLightSource/SynchWeb
 ```
 ### Customise front end - config.json
-An example configuration is provided in client/src/js/config_sample.json This file should be copied to create a client/src/js/config.json file and edited to customise the application for your site.
+An example configuration is provided in `client/src/js/config_sample.json` This file should be copied to create a `client/src/js/config.json` file and edited to customise the application for your site.

 | Parameter | Description |
 | ------ | ------ |